How to invest your first £100 in the UK

 This can be a substantial source of income.

-Research from Link Group shows that £94.3 billion in dividends was paid out by UK companies in 2022.
+Research shows that £92.1 billion in dividends was paid out by UK companies in 2024.
 Many trading platforms allow you to automatically reinvest these payouts in order to buy additional shares, further unlocking the power of compounding that we talked about earlier.

 But being all in on one stock is very speculative.
 Building a portfolio of stocks based on your own intuition and limited research is still speculative, too.
 Index funds take a slightly different approach.